KungfuSnail/morseCode/README.md

 B) A simple line of text.

-Both these lines looks the same when you are reading them, but if you select the text and look at it when it is highlighted you will see that A has two spaces at the end of it.
+Both these lines looks the same when you are reading them, but one could have spaces at its end.